melisandeteng/RSPrompter_explore/README.md

 This repo is based on a **fork** from the RSPrompter repository: [https://github.com/KyanChen/RSPrompter](https://github.com/KyanChen/RSPrompter).
 Upon paper acceptance, the commit history will be visible so that different assets are correctly attributed to their original creators.

 In this repo, you will find code to run the RSPrompter and BalSAM models as well as example configurations files.
+This part of the project is setup such that metrics and images will be logged in Weights and Biases.

 We suggest to first follow the instructions from the original RSPrompter repository to create your environment.
 The dependencies for this project can be found in `environment.yaml`.